 By managing and accompanying all viewings ourselves, in tandem with any other agents marketing the property through us, we totally eliminate de-ja-vue experiences by buyers, and equally ensure that owners do not get repeat viewings by the same buyers from multiple agencies.
 This means we do not waste your time or that of the buyers unnecessarily.
 It also means that owners can have several agents marketing their property without having to cut and provide keys for each and every agent, often not knowing who has been in and when.
 Equally owners do not need to remember to contact each agency if a price changes, if their property is sold, or if indeed they wish to withdraw the property from the market.
 We handle all that.

-Any agreed commission rates (typically 5%) are shared equally between he selling agent and ourselves, should one of the agents introduce a buyer which subsequently leads to a sale.
-If we sell the property directly ourselves , then we charge the lower commission rate of 3.5%.
+Any agreed commission rates are shared equally between he selling agent and ourselves, should one of the agents introduce a buyer which subsequently leads to a sale.
+If we sell the property directly ourselves , then we still charge our lower commission rate.
+Although sharing a sale commission means we will earn a lower rate of commission ourselves, we believe this approach will eventually lead to better collaboration and a far better and more consistent service to both buyers and sellers, leading to a more efficient, more active and transparent market.

 This is totally contrary to the way commissions usually work in Malta, but the sellers and buyers both benefit through consistent property information and pricing, maximised marketing, minimal time wasting, a consistent message, and increased security of the property.
 The seller only needs to deal with ONE point of contact at any time, i.e. us.
 It is our responsibility to then ensure that all other participating agents are kept up-to-date, whether due to a price change, changed circumstances, any offers, or whether an offer has been accepted or a contract exchanged, or indeed if the property has been withdrawn or taken off the market.

-We have build good relations with a range of selected agencies, including at least one of the main larger ones in Gozo AND in Malta, who can see the benefits to this mode of working in a collaborative way.
-We look to encourage more and more agencies to consider this model and mode of working for the betterment of the Real Estate market, owners and potential buyers.Read More
+We have build good relations with a range of selected agencies, including at least one major agency both in Gozo AND in Malta, who can see the benefits to this mode of working in a collaborative way.
+We look to encourage more and more agencies to consider this model and mode of working for themselves, the betterment of the Real Estate market, owners and potential buyers.Read More

 We put ag reat deal of focus and effort on this area as photos sell a property.
 A clients first impression is a lasting one.
 Display your property in an attractive manner from the start.
 We can take additional photos of your property and optimise them for web viewing.
 Photos taken for our standard listings are not charged for.
 Should a client wish to have larger format images or separate advertising materials prepared then this will be priced accordingly.